guylangston/SokoSolve/README.md

 C:\Projects\> git clone https://github.com/guylangston/SokoSolve.git
 C:\Projects\SokoSolve\> benchmark.ps1
 ```

-## Game

-I have not ported over the GUI or Console game client from the old source-forge repo.
-There are NO current plans to re-implement a user interface in WinForms.
-I have started a Web UI, but that is only for the Solver.

 ## Solver

 Almost all new work has been modernizing and updating the Solver.
 The solver is now at least 10x faster (with time I will document the improvement and add some graphs).
 As the solver is long-running and complex it is not a good fit for BenchmarkDotNet, instead use the ``benchmark`` command: